krishna4a6av/Wallpapers/README.md

 My collections of wallpapers.
 I treied to segregate them to best of my aility.
 Feel free to use them!
-Also drop a star will inflate my ego :)
+Also drop a star it'll help inflate my ego :)